Call Or Text:

 There are multiple ways that households and businesses can reduce food waste, with innovative strategies available for various circumstances.
 This includes:

 • Learning how to read expiration dates: Misunderstandings of expiration dates are a large contributor to waste.
 Since there is no uniform system that manufacturers are required to use, many consumers throw away perfectly edible food due to confusion over “sell-by,” “best-by/best if used by,” “expiration date,” and “freshest by” labels.
-Consumers can reduce waste by paying attention to expiration dates and educating themselves on how to identify when a product has expired.
+Consumers can reduce waste by paying attention food expiration dates before it goes to waste and educating themselves on how to identify when a product has expired.

 • Food waste recycling: Food waste recycling converts organic waste into valuable products and materials, supporting a circular economy through techniques such as turning waste into animal feed and energy.
 One of the popular recycling strategies utilized by businesses and households is composting, a process that converts organic materials into nutrient-rich compost.
 Composting food waste can be done in households, through community initiatives, or as part of large-scale reduction efforts.